madskristensen/MiniBlog/README.md

 ### Features

 * Gets a perfect score of 100/100 on Google Page Speed
-* Windows Live Writer support
+* Windows Live Writer (WLW) support
+ * Optimized for WLW
+ * Assumes WLW is the main way to write posts
+ * You don't have to use WLW (but you should)
 * RSS and ATOM feeds
 * SEO optimized
+ * Uses HTML 5 microdata to add semantic meaning
 * Theming support
+ * Themes can easily be added through NuGet
 * Doesn't require a database
+ * Uses the same XML format as BlogEngine.NET
 * Inline editing of blog posts
 * Comments support.
+ * Gravatar support
-Can easily be replaced by 3rd-party commenting system
+ * Can easily be replaced by 3rd-party commenting system
 * Drag 'n drop images to upload
-* Uses HTML 5 microdata to add semantic meaning
  * Automatically optimizes uploaded images
+* Uses latest technologies
  * OpenGraph enabled
  * Based on jQuery and Bootstrap
 * Best-in-class performance
-* Works on any host including Azure Websites
+* Works on any host including Windows Azure Websites
-* Themes can easily be added through NuGet
-* Uses the same XML format as BlogEngine.NET

 ### Why another blog engine?
 7 years have past since I started the BlogEngine.NET project.